Stage 1 Guidance Notes

 The Green Gown Awards is a two stage application process.
 The benefits of a two stage process are to make it easier for applicants; to enable a feedback process to achieve a more uniform quality in the applications seen by the full judging panel; and to allow recognition of a greater number of initiatives (through publication of a considerable number of finalist entries).

-Stage 1 involves a short application form.
+Stage 1 involves a short application form*.
 A panel of sector experts will assess these to produce a list of finalists for each category.
-These finalist entries will then be invited to submit a fuller application for stage 2 and the deadline for submission is Thursday 7 September 2023.
+These finalist entries will then be invited to submit a fuller application for stage 2 and the deadline for submission is Friday 6 September 2024.
 These will then be assessed by a larger judging panel with experts from both inside and outside further and higher education at a special judgement day.
 This panel will select winning, and highly commended, entries for each category from the finalists.
-The Awards will be announced and presented at the Green Gown Awards Ceremony to be held in November 2023, venue/format/date to be confirmed.
+The Awards will be announced and presented at the Green Gown Awards Ceremony to be held in November 2024, venue/format/date to be confirmed.

 Filling in the Stage 1 Application Form